johncosta/johnmcostaiii.com/content/posts/2025-12-30-mythical-man-month.markdown

 Productivity = thought per statement + errors it includes Productive time = x5 when high-level language used

+## Chapter 9: Ten Pounds in a Five-Pound Sack

+### Program Space as Cost

+Size is a large part of the user cost of a programming system product

+Size itself isn't bad, but unnecessary size is.

+### Size Control

+Project Manager: size control = technical and managerial

+1) budget for all aspects of size set total size budgets as well as space budgets for major components

+2) Define exactly what a module must do when you specify how big it must be.

+3) Total-system, user-oriented attitude may be the most important function of the programming manager

+### Space Techniques

+Space Budgeting + Control != small program small programs require invention and craftsmanship

+Space time tradeoffs
+- ensure team is trained in programming technique
+- recognize programming has a technology and components needs to be fabricated

+### Representation is the essence of programming

+rethinking the overall strategy (especially how data is represented) instead of code tricks can lead to innovation

 ## Taxonomy

 ## References: